-The upper story of the addition (nave, sanctuary, narthex,

-sacristy and washrooms) is air-conditioned and heated via an air handling unit located in the furnace room.
+The upper story of the addition (nave, sanctuary, narthex, sacristy and wash rooms) is air-conditioned and heated via an air handling unit located in the furnace room.
 The original building is not air-conditioned, and heat is provided via a hot water boiler and radiators.

-The flooring in the Canterbury room, kitchenette and the upper hallway was replaced this year with LVP flooring.
-The kitchenette was renovated this year.
+The flooring in the Canterbury room, kitchenette and the upper hallway was replaced in 2019 with LVP flooring.
+The kitchenette was renovated in 2019.